 The benzo withdrawal timeline can be short or long but typically involves uncomfortable physical and mental withdrawal symptoms.
-As you may realize, not knowing exactly what to expect can prevent a person from going through with the process.
-Hopefully, the information you read here will inspire your benzo detox and withdrawal journey at a rehab near you.
-If you live in Houston, Dallas Fort Worth, or Hill Country, TX, The Right Step can help you taper off the drug safely.
+As you may realize, not knowing what to expect—not being familiar with benzo detox steps or not expecting discomfort of any kind—can prevent a person from going through the process.
+Hopefully, the information you read here will inspire your benzo detox and withdrawal journey at a drug detox center near you.
+If you live in Houston, Dallas, Fort Worth, or Hill Country, TX, The Right Step can help you taper off the drug safely.

-Benzodiazepines, or benzos, are drugs that depress or slow down activity in the brain.
-The drugs come in short-acting and long-acting forms and are widely prescribed to treat anxiety, insomnia, and seizures.
-Benzo acts on the central nervous system.
-It sedates the patient to help them relax or sleep better.
+Benzodiazepines, also called benzos, are drugs that depress or slow down activity in the brain.
+The class of drugs comes in short- and long-acting forms and are widely prescribed to treat anxiety, insomnia, and seizures.
+Benzos act on the central nervous system (CNS), as the class of drugs sedates patients to help them relax or sleep better.

-While the medication is safe when taken as directed, there are people who misuse the drugs for the sedative effects.
-Acts of misuse include taking drugs prescribed to someone else or taking benzo in illicit ways.
-For example, crushing the tablet to snort, smoke, or inject into a vein.
-Doing any of this increases the drug’s effects and the risk of addiction.
+While the medication is safe when taken as directed, some people abuse benzos.
+Acts of abuse include taking benzos prescribed to someone else or taking the drug illicitly—for example, crushing the tablet to snort, smoke, or inject it into a vein.
+Doing any of this increases benzos’ effects and the risk of developing an addiction.

-Long-term drug misuse often leads to physical and psychological dependence on benzos.
-At this point, you may lose control over benzo use and experience cravings or withdrawal symptoms if you skip a dose.
-You may also find it difficult to quit without substance abuse treatment.
+Long-term drug abuse often leads to physical and psychological dependence on benzos.
+At this point, people may lose control over their drug-abusing habit and experience cravings or withdrawal symptoms if they skip a dose.
+They may also find quitting without benzo detox and substance abuse treatment difficult.

 - Heart palpitations

 People living with a co-occurring disorder and those who use benzos with alcohol or other drugs may experience more severe or long-lasting symptoms.